Michael Reeves (director)

 Michael Reeves (17 October 1943 - 11 February 1969) was an English film director and screenwriter.
-He is best remembered for the 1968 film Witchfinder General (known in the US as Conqueror Worm).
+He is best remembered for the period folk horror film Witchfinder General (1968) (known in the US as The Conqueror Worm).
 A few months after the film's release, Reeves died in London at the age of 25 from an accidental alcohol and barbiturate overdose.

 Early life and career

 Reeves was born in London on 17 October 1943, related to the family who founded the paint manufacturing company Reeves and Sons.
 He was educated at King's Mead and Radley College, English public schools, where he was obsessed by films and started his own school film club.

-He worked in films in various minor capacities for his idol Don Siegel, and then on The Long Ships (1964) for Jack Cardiff and Genghis Khan (1965) for Henry Levin.
+Reeves worked in films in various minor capacities for his idol Don Siegel, and then on The Long Ships (1964) for Jack Cardiff and Genghis Khan (1965) for Henry Levin.
 He subsequently went to work in Italy for producer Paul Maslansky on Castle of the Living Dead (1964), and then as director and co-writer of The She Beast (1966), which contains a witch hunt resembling the opening of Witchfinder General.